 Leeds Knight First Time Guide

-As a regular down at The Castle (or Planet Ice, Elland Road, Leeds as your sat nav likes to call it), when I friend of mine mentioned he was taking his family to their first Ice Hockey game their, I thought I’d offer him a few tips.
-That list grew and grew and grew until I realised I’d pretty much written a guide to people looking to take in their first game of Ice Hockey watching Leeds Knights, which I’ve decided to share with other in case they find it useful
+As a regular down at The Castle (or Planet Ice, Elland Road, Leeds as your sat nav likes to call it), when a friend of mine mentioned he was taking his family to their first Ice Hockey game there, I thought I’d offer him a few tips.
+That list grew and grew until I realised I’d pretty much written a guide for anyone looking to take in their first game of Ice Hockey watching Leeds Knights, so I’ve decided to share with other in case they find it useful

-This guide is aimed at those new to the sport of Ice Hockey, but some of the sections are relevent to seasoned hockey fans who are making their first visit to Leeds
+This guide is aimed at those new to the sport of Ice Hockey, but some of the sections are relevant to seasoned hockey fans who are making their first visit to Leeds

 Where can I get tickets?